-- Statement of teaching excellence: A three-to-five page statement highlighting the nominee’s excellence in teaching in relation to the award criteria
+- Statement of teaching excellence: A three-to-five page statement highlighting excellence in teaching in relation to the award criteria.

-- One-page summaries of student evaluations from all courses taught over the last three years.
-When possible, results should be displayed in comparison to appropriate cohort group (i.e., department, college, or modality)
+- Student evaluations from all courses taught over the last four years.
+When possible, results should be displayed in comparison to appropriate cohort groups (i.e., department, college, and university).

-The appropriate university awards committee will meet and rank the candidates.
-The committee chair will send the ranked list to the provost.
-Awards, to be made in consultation with the MTSU Office of Development, will be announced at the Annual Fall Faculty meeting, and winners' ePortfolios will be posted on the MTSU Outstanding Teaching Award website.
+The University Outstanding Teaching and Career Achievement Awards Committee will meet and rank the candidates.
+The committee chair will send the ranked list to the Provost and share with the MTSU Office of Development.
+Awards will be announced at the Annual Fall Faculty meeting, and winners' ePortfolios will be posted on the MTSU Outstanding Teaching Award website.